 RF Analysers consist of one or more antennas to receive radio waves and a processor to analyse the RF spectrum.
 They’re used to try to detect radio communication between a drone and its controller.

-Some systems are able to identify the more common drone makes and models, and some can even identify the MAC addresses of the drone and controller (if the drone uses Wi-Fi for communication).
+Some systems can identify the more common drone makes and models, and some can even identify the MAC addresses of the drone and controller (if the drone uses Wi-Fi for communication).
 This is especially useful for prosecution purposes – proving that a particular drone and controller were active.

 Some high-end systems can also triangulate the drone and its controller when using multiple radio units spread far apart.

-Usually, a microphone, or microphone array (lots of microphones), which detect the sound made by a drone and calculate a direction.
+Usually, a microphone, or microphone array (lots of microphones), which detects the sound made by a drone and calculates a direction.
 More sets of microphone arrays can be used for rough triangulation.

 Essentially a video camera.
 As well as standard daylight cameras, optical sensors can be infrared or thermal imaging.